-The Community of Our Lady of Walsingham (COLW) is committed to safeguarding all children and adults – both the groups with whom we work and those adults who join our community.
+The Community of Our Lady of Walsingham (COLW) is committed to safeguarding all children and adults – both the groups with whom we work and those adults who visit or join our community.

 For COLW this commitment directly relates to the fact that we are all made in the image and likeness of God and the Church’s common belief in the preciousness, dignity and uniqueness of every human life.
 We start from the principle that each person has a right to expect the highest level of protection, love, encouragement and respect.
 Following on from the safeguarding reviews in 2020 we are committed to the One Church Approach to safeguarding by implementing the changes needed and ensuring we respond to victim/survivors promptly and compassionately.

 Concerned about a child or adult at risk?